rudberga/CI-MS1-wedding-website/README.md

 > *- "As a guest, I expect that I will be able to smoothly RSVP to the invitation, so that I do not have to contact the couple directly for that purpose"*

-> *- "As a guest, I expect to find out more information about the couple who are getting married, so I can learn more about them"*
+> *- "As a guest, I expect to find more information about the couple who are getting married, so I can learn more about them"*

 > *- "As a guest, I expect to find contact information or social links to the couple, so I can contact them with questions"*

+> *- "As a guest, I expect to find direct links to the venues, so I can check them out before the wedding"*

+> *- "As a guest, I expect to find instructions on how to get to the venue, so I can plan for the trip"*

+> *- "As a guest, I expect to find a schedule of the day with times, so I can get the idea of how long the event will be"*

 ### Strategy